brianhouse/art_and_code/units/2_repetition/lecture.md

 print(100)
 ```

-Like the shape functions from Processing, `print` is a function that takes a parameter and does something with it.
+Like the shape functions from Processing, `print` is a function that takes an argument and does something with it.
 In this case, however, it doesn't draw anything to the canvas.
 Instead, it prints it out in Processing's console window:

 <p align="center">
   <img src="code/canvas_0.png" width=500 /><br />